GaiaGhirardi/gaiaghirardi.github.io/_pages/about.md

 ======

-**Who:**    I am a sociology PhD student.
+* Who:  Sociology PhD student

-**What:**   My research fields are social stratification, educational inequalities, early childhood, and social science genetics.
+* What:  My research fields are social stratification, educational inequalities, early childhood, and social science genetics

-**Where:**  I am at the department of Political and Social Science at the the European University Institute, Florence.
+* Where: Department of Political and Social Science at the the European University Institute (EUI), Florence

 ![](http://gaiaghirardi.github.io/images/bybike1.jpeg)